PotionSela/FriendzoneAPI/README.md

     - npm i mongoose
     - npm i nodemon
 6. Next, you will want to make sure you have access to MongoDB by having an account and have MongoDB Compass.
 These will allow you to interact with the database and visually confirm what changes are being made in the database.
-7. Once you have installed all the dependencies, right click on the server.js file to get to an intergrated terminal, then you can run the command npm start to start the server.
+7. Once you have installed all the dependencies, right click on the server.js file to get to an integrated terminal, then you can run the command npm start to start the server.
 8. Then you can use applications like Insomnia to test each route and their functionality.

 ---